 May is the perfect time for alfresco dining in the Carolinas.
-The trees have completely leafed out, so the thick layer of sneeze-inducing pollen that covers absolutely everything in the Spring finally can be washed away.
+The trees have completely leafed out, so the thick layer of sneeze-inducing pollen that covers absolutely everything in the Spring can finally be washed away.
 And the mornings and evenings are generally cool enough to sit outside without melting into a sweaty puddle.
 With this in mind, I spent the weekend before last power washing my deck, my screened porch, and all my outdoor furniture.

-Having washed away the pollen and sadly, some of the finish on the boards as well, I was anxious to decorate.
+Having washed away the pollen and, sadly, some of the finish on the boards as well, I was anxious to decorate.
 The primary way I add color and interest to my deck is with summer flower planters.
 Because it is easy to get overwhelmed at the garden center, I decide on a color scheme in advance and then only buy plants in those colors.
 This year, I chose a palette of red, yellow, white, and blue.
 I then proceeded to scour the aisles of my local Home Depot, Lowes, Walmart, and Pike Nursery, to locate a color-coordinated collection of blooms to fill all of my flower planters.

 Rectangular Umbrella Table Planter